 Land rights are measured at cost.
 Land rights held by the Corporation are effective in perpetuity and there is no foreseeable limit to the period over which the rights are expected to provide benefit to the Corporation.
 Consequently, no removal date can be determined and no reasonable estimate of the fair value of such asset retirement obligations can be determined.
 If, at some future date, it becomes possible to estimate the fair value cost of removing these assets and the Corporation is legally or constructively required to remove such assets, a related asset retirement obligation will be recognized at that time.
 Land rights have been assessed as having an indefinite useful life.

-Finite life intangible assets are measured at cost less accumulated amortization and any applicable impairment losses.
+Computer software, capital contributions, customer relationships, and other intangible assets is measured at cost less accumulated amortization and any applicable impairment losses.
 Amortization begins when the asset is available for use and is measured on a straight line basis.